-The Audit Committee for 2018 was Blair Kotz, Brenda Mazer, Rick Williams and Ken Bourassa.
-Part way through 2018, Rob Vermeulen joined the ARCO as an observer in order to better our succession plan for this committee.
+The Audit Committee for 2019 was Blair Kotz, Brenda Mazer, Rick Williams and Ken Bourassa.
+Rob Vermeulen joined the ARCO as an observer in order to better our succession plan for this committee.

 The Audit Committee's purpose is to ensure an independent review of the credit union's operation in the areas deemed necessary to maintain the integrity of financial data, adequacy of internal controls and adherence to The Credit Union Act, 1998 and our policies.